Maximize Your Investments: A Beginner’s Guide to Real Estate Mutual Funds

 Real estate mutual funds can provide either income or capital appreciation, depending on the specific fund.

 Income funds invest in properties that generate rental income, while growth funds invest in properties with the potential for appreciation in value.
+If your ultimate goal is absolute equity control and physical property cash flow, you might also compare hands-off funds against deciding to buy a home with cash entirely to eliminate debt liabilities from day one.

 Consider Your Investment Horizon